 #1 Deep Frying Oil: Peanut Oil

-Check out this 3 gallon jug of peanut oil on Amazon to see for yourself:
+Check out this 2L jug of peanut oil on Amazon to see for yourself:

-Sunflower oil is another good pick for deep frying oil for many of the same reasons as peanut oil.
+Sunflower oil is another good pick for many of the same reasons as peanut oil.
 It has a high smoke point of 450 F, and good doses of healthy fat.
 It also has a neutral taste and is affordable to purchase in large quantities.

-Avocado oil can make a good choice for deep frying oil.
+Avocado oil can make a good choice.
 It’s rich in healthy fats, as well as having one of the highest smoke points.
 Avocado oil can add a rich, buttery taste to your deep fried food as well.